 - Distance — The distance you have traveled is displayed.

 - Heart Rate — Your heart rate is displayed.

 - Resistance Level — The level of resistance is displayed.

-- RPM - Rotations per minute (RPM) is displayed.
+- RPM — Rotations per minute (RPM) are displayed.

 - Speed — The current speed is displayed.

 - Workout Time — The duration of your workout is displayed.